Billie Eilish on lovesickness, self-reflection and insecurity

 Typical teenage problems with love and boys

 As far as love is concerned, Eilish positions himself as a typical, immensely fickle teenager.
-While she is currently single, scolding her ex-boyfriend in the catchy “Lost Cause” but not getting anything on the chain, she whispers in “Halley’s Comet” again in this nightclub-jazz-affine way that the yearning man is more frequent shows up in her dreams when she thought, what must be connected with the fact that she is falling for a long time.
+While she is currently single, scolding her ex-boyfriend in the catchy “Lost Cause” but not getting anything on the chain, she whispers in “Halley’s Comet” again in this nightclub-jazz-affine way that the yearning man more often shows up in her dreams when she thought what must be related to the fact that she is falling for a lasting crush.

 The title track “Happier Than Ever”, as the penultimate song on the record, then picks up all the apparent contrasts and incompatibilities, yes all the loose ends in the plot of Billie Eilish being as such – and does not bring them together, but in an overwhelming and epic way.
 At first you only hear her, by the way really beautiful and changeable voice, this time to the acoustic guitar and in whisper mode singing about her own happiness.